2025 NFL Season Predictions: Awards, Playoffs & Super Bowl LX!

 And I think in the first two quarters of a game, he's probably going to be electric.

-In the last two quarters of the game, he's going to be more of a run-first defender if the Giants can't find a way to hold on to leads.
+In the last two quarters of the the game, he's going to be more of a run-first defender if the Giants can't find a way to hold on to leads.

 That's what makes guys like Shamar Stewart at least interesting to me.

-And they're not up to Jalen, or they're not up to that Jalen Carter standard, at least at this point.
+they're not up to that Jalen Carter standard, at least at this point.

-So for me, the only other guys, you're talking about Donovan Ezaraku from the Cowboys.
+So for me, the only other guys, you're talking about Donovan Ezaraku from the Cowboys, who's going to have a lot more pass rushing opportunities maybe this year.

-Carson Swessinger, someone like that, if he makes a lot of splash splash plays but to me I mean this is Abdul Carter's to to walk home with if he can just get the the reps my the only thing that slowed me a little with
+Carson Schesinger, someone like that, if he makes a lot of splash plays.
+But to me, I mean, this is Abdul Carter's to walk home with if he can just get the reps.

-the fact that you've got Brian Burns and you've got Kayvon and Dexter Lawrence like
+The only thing that slowed me a little with the fact that you've got Brian Burns and you've got Kayvon and Dexter Lawrence, like,

-are his numbers reduced because we love that defensive line and there's so many people piling up sacks that he's not on an island like the only guy rushing the quarterback.
+are his numbers reduced?
+Because we love that defensive line and there's so many people piling up sacks that he's not on an island like the only guy rushing the quarterback.

 But Travis Hunter is going to do something if it works that we have not seen a player do post Deion Sanders.
+Narrative alert.

-Well, if he also just, if he is a dominant cornerback as well as a wide receiver, it's like it's going to be hard to not have
+Well, if he also just, if he is a dominant cornerback as well as a wide receiver, it's like it's going to be hard to not have votes go his way for something.

-What is going to happen to James Gladstone, the boy GM at NFL Honors, if they give Travis Hunter any of these awards?
+What is going to happen James Gladstone, the boy GM at NFL Honors, if they give Travis Hunter any of these awards?
+Is he just going to just like

+dance pantiless on stage?
 Yeah, do we need a fainting chair next to the James Gladstone seat at the San Francisco Civic Center?

 I have come